How’d it all start?

 While many of them needed services like pressure cleaning, painting, gutter cleaning, trimming trees, and minor carpentry, some couldn’t afford to pay full price because of their own financial hardships, and they refused to let Russ do it for free.
 So, they bartered for reusable items and sometimes even brownies!

 Word spread and within a few months, Russ had already impacted dozens of lives helping the disadvantaged, the elderly, and the handicapped.
 But he wanted to do more…

 That’s when he dreamed up the idea of starting Handy Helping Hands and opening the 3H Thrift Shop to work in partnership with his service organization so many more people could be helped.

-With Kim (that’s me) working behind the scenes and Russ acting as the “frontman,” we also hope to bridge the generation gap by utilizing the energy and vigor of our local college and high school students and the experience and wisdom of our elderly community to create a circle of service where giving and receiving work hand in hand.
+With Kim (that’s me) working behind the scenes and Russ acting as the “frontman,” we also hope to utilize the experience and wisdom of retired citizens in our community to create a circle of service where giving and receiving work hand in hand.

 The Apostle Peter said, “Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms” (1 Peter 4:10).

 Russ & Kim Pullen

 Please note: We are not a 501(c)(3) company but hope to apply in 2021.